cc-jalvarez/cc-jalvarez.github.io/_pages/research.md

 author_profile: true
 ---

 I work within the fields of machine learning, causality, and fair/ethical AI.
 I'm mainly interested in causality-based notions of fairness, counterfactual reasoning, and situated knowledge.
-As a consequence, I'm also intrrested in Bayesian inference, graphical probability modeling, and the philosophy of causality.
+I'm also interested in Bayesian inference, graphical probability modeling, and the philosophy of causality.

 **Publications**